Asbestos and Esophageal Cancer

 Jobs at Risk for Asbestos Exposure

+Is your job putting you at risk?
 Since the naturally forming mineral asbestos was resistant to fire, electricity, and chemical corrosion, it was used heavily in many building products.
 This means asbestos can be found in many different capacities, especially job sites.
-Specific jobs that involve the breaking down of natural and manmade materials and structures are more at risk, as this activity can disturb potentially present asbestos fibers.
+Specific jobs that involve the breaking down of natural and manmade materials and structures are more at risk for mesothelioma, as this activity can disturb potentially present asbestos fibers.

 Since researchers determined asbestos to be toxic to human health, regulations were put in place to protect workers and anyone who may be negligently exposed.
 The laws regulate all handling and extraction of the material and hold building owners accountable for proper asbestos removal.
 The appropriate authorities must also be notified (and approve) of all construction, demolition, and renovation projects that involve asbestos structures.